Utah Water Science Center

 High-resolution GIS data coverages specific to salinity sources, and transport mechanisms for the UCRB will be acquired.
 Some unique coverages will be created to help examine the influences of anthropogenic land-use practices.
 A network of monitored and unmonitored stream reaches complimentary to the subwatershed level of drainage basin delineation will be defined.
 Watershed attributes for each of these reaches will be computed from the various GIS coverages.
 Historic streamflow and salinity data will be used to compute median annual TDS loads for monitored reaches in the UCRB.
 Streamflow data also will be used to estimate median annual discharges for the unmonitored reaches.
 Monitored reach TDS load data together with various combinations of the computed watershed attributes will be examined statistically through a non-linear least squares model calibration.
 Along with estimates of median annual TDS loads for the UCRB, the model calibration will provide insight into TDS sources, transport mechanisms, and losses throughout the UCRB.
 A web-accessible GIS database will be developed for all model input and output data.

-A technically reviewed USGS Scientific Investigations Report will be published documenting the methods and procedures used in developing the TDS SPARROW model of the UCRB.
-All model input data along with model output will be contained in a web accessible GIS database.
+The USGS Scientific Investigations Report Spatially Referenced Statistical Assessment of Dissolved-Solids Load Sources and Transport in Streams of the Upper Colorado River Basin documents the methods and procedures used in developing the TDS SPARROW model of the UCRB.
+All model input data along with model output will are contained in a web accessible GIS database at the above report link.